-Any bank that has more than one foreign office, other than a "shell" branch or an IBF, may take an additional limited period of time to submit its Reports of Condition and Income.
-Effective June 30, 2004, EDS must receive the data file for such a bank's Reports of Condition and Income in electronic form no more than 40 calendar days after the report date.
+Any bank that has more than one foreign office, other than a "shell" branch or an IBF, may take an additional limited period of time to submit its Call Report.
+The CDR must receive the data file for such a bank's Call Report no more than 40 calendar days after the report date.
 The filing deadline for such a bank will be reduced to 35 calendar days effective June 30, 2006.
 Eligible banks are urged to use the additional time only if absolutely necessary and to make every effort to report as soon as possible, preferably within the 30-day submission period.